felippenardi/ATinyPieceOfVim/issue-25/advanced-math.md

 !!bc
 ```

+You don't need to hit the colon key.
+Typing
+exclamation mark twice will automatically enter
-The double exclamation marks will send anything
+command mode.
+It will send anything you type next
-you type next to the bash, piping whatever is in
+to the bash, piping whatever is in the current
-the current line to it.
+line to it.

 In this case, we are piping the current line to
 bc—a programming language that calculates